Germinating the seeds

 Plant your seeds when you receive them for the best germination

-Getting started -- Use any small containers or cups that have drainage holes.
-Use a well draining soil mix.
-A typical mix is 3 parts perlite to 2 parts coir fiber or peat moss, with some slow-release fertilizer mixed in.
+Getting started -- Use small containers or cups that have drainage holes.
+For soil, use a well draining mix.
+I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not large chunks).
+An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Do not add lime to the mix, since the plant likes slightly-acid soil.

 Fill each container and water it.
 Don't compress the soil.
 Place a seed or 2 on top, and sprinkle a thin layer of soil on top - just enough to barely cover the seeds, because light helps the seeds germinate.
 Sprinkle some water on the top soil layer to settle in the seeds.

 Until the seeds sprout, ensure that the soil surface always stays moist.
 An easy way maintain moisture is to enclose the pots in a plastic dome or bag.
 Leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water on the seeds every day keep them moist.

 Keep the pots at about 65-77 degrees F (18-25°C).
 A little cooler at night is ok, but avoid letting them get above 80°F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
 Protect from direct sun.